Universal truth of operator statements via ideal membership: A semi-decision procedure for all operator statements

 \floatname{algorithm}{Procedure}

-\begin{remark} We make some remarks about Procedure~\ref{algo semantic consequence}. \begin{enumerate} \item The procedure treats the case, when the Herbrand normal form of the input formula is a ground sentence, separately.
+\begin{remark} We make some remarks about Procedure~\ref{algo semantic consequence}. \begin{enumerate} \item The procedure treats the case where the Herbrand normal form of the input formula is a ground sentence separately.
 In this case, the computation can be simplified since the Herbrand expansion is a singleton.
-Then $\psi_n^\text{Ack} = \varphi_1^\text{Ack} = (\varphi^H)^\text{Ack}$ for all $n$ since $\varphi^H$ is the only element in $H(\varphi^H)$. \item Line~\ref{line ideal checks} contains the term \emph{operation of a procedure}.
-Thereby we mean any (high- or low-level) set of instructions of the procedure that can be executed in \emph{finite time}. \item If $\AA \not\models \varphi$, then the procedure runs into an infinite loop.
-However, it can be modified to also terminate in some cases when $\AA \not\models \varphi$, see the discussion below the proof of Theorem~\ref{thm algo}. \end{enumerate} \end{remark}
+Then $\psi_n^\text{Ack} = \varphi_1^\text{Ack} = (\varphi^H)^\text{Ack}$ for all $n$ since $\varphi^H$ is the only element in $H(\varphi^H)$.

+\item Line~\ref{line ideal checks} contains the term \emph{step of a procedure}.
+Thereby we mean any (high- or low-level) set of instructions of the procedure that can be executed in \emph{finite time}.
+We note that the vagueness of the previous sentence is deliberate, because it is just a means to split a (possibly) infinite computation into parts that are guaranteed to be finite.
+The particular details on how this is done play no role in the correctness of Procedure~\ref{algo semantic consequence}.

+\item If $\varphi$ is not universally true, then the procedure runs into an infinite loop.
+However, it can be modified to also terminate in some cases when $\varphi$ is not universally true, see the discussion immediately before Section~\ref{sec:AE-quasi-identities}. \end{enumerate} \end{remark}